ComradOrg/Comrad/README.md

 ## Social media features

-We present a simplified set of social media features drawn from everything that's out there and then some:
+We present a simplified set of social media features drawn from everything that's out there:

 #### Profile
   * Curate a profile with photo and posts (e.g. Twitter)
   * Show profile to world (e.g. Twitter)
-  * Show profile only to friends (e.g. Facebook)
+  * Show profile only to those you trust (e.g. Facebook)
   * Show profile only to your local area (e.g. Nextdoor)

 #### Posting
   * Post up to 1 image and/or 1000 characters
   * Post to the entire world (e.g. Twitter)
-  * Post to your friends (e.g. Facebook)
+  * Post to those you trust (e.g. Facebook)
   * Post to your surrounding area by a distance radius (e.g. Nextdoor)
   * Anonymously up-vote or down-vote posts (e.g. Reddit)
-  * Post anonymously or from your account (new)
+  * Post anonymously or from your account

 #### Organizing
   * Host events and invite others (e.g. Facebook)